organisciak/dissertation/document/1_intro.md

 The space of crowdsourcing is large and the incentives for contributors are varied.
 The most significant distinction within crowdsourcing is in comparing uses that pay their contributors and those that do not.
-It's valuable to make this distinction because paying a person changes they way that they perform (<!-- TODO cite-->), while also simplifying some of the concerns that are necessary in retaining volunteers.
+It's valuable to make this distinction because paying a person changes they way that they perform (<!-- TODO1 cite-->), while also simplifying some of the concerns that are necessary in retaining volunteers.

 In general, I refer to crowd individuals as _contributors_.
 When the distinction is necessary, paid contributors are referred to as _workers_, while elective contributions are made by _volunteers_.